asyncapi/java-spring-cloud-stream-template/README.md

 When converting from property names to Java field names, the property names are first converted to camelCase, removing non-alphanumeric characters in the process.
 If the resulting name ends up being a Java keyword, it is prepended with an underscore.

+### Application vs Library

+By default, this will generate a runnable Spring Boot application.
+If you set the ```artifactType``` parameter to ```library```, then it will generate a project without a main Application class and without the main Spring Boot dependencies.
+That will produce a library that can be imported into another application as a Maven artifact.
+It will contain the model classes and the Spring Cloud Stream configuration.

+Doing that allows you to hava a clean separation between the generated code and your hand-written code, and ensures that regenerating the library will not overwrite your business logic.

 ## How to Use This Template

 Install the AsyncAPI Generator